shun-li-casia/robotics_sdk_tda4vm/docker/README.md

 ### 2.3.
 Initial Setup to Use the Robotics SDK
 ### 2.3.1 On the TDA4 Target
-You can download `init_setup.sh` and run the the script:
+You can run the installation script on the TDA4 target as follows:
 ```
 root@j7-evm:~$ cd /opt/robotics_sdk
 root@j7-evm:~$ source ./install_robotics_sdk.sh